Resurrecting Climate-Resilient Rice in India

 Deb conserves scores of climate-resilient varieties of rice originally sourced from Indigenous farmers, including 16 drought-tolerant varieties, 20 flood-tolerant varieties, 18 salt-tolerant varieties, and three submergence-tolerant varieties.
 He shares his varieties freely with hundreds of small farmers for further cultivation, especially those farming in regions prone to these kinds of climate-related calamities.
 In 2022 alone, Deb has shared his saved seed varieties with more than 1,300 small farmers through direct and indirect seed distribution arrangements in several states of India.

 One of these farmers is Shamika Mone.
 Mone received 24 traditional rice varieties from Deb on behalf of Kerala Organic Farmers Association, along with training on maintaining the purity of the seeds.
-Now, Kerala has expanded its collection, working with other organic farming collectives in the state of Kerala to grow around 250 landraces at two farm sites.
-While it cultivates most varieties for small-scale use and conservation, it also cultivates a few traditional rice varieties for wider production, which yield an average of 1.2 tons per acre compared with the 1 ton per acre of hybrid varieties.
+Now these farmers have expanded their collection, working with other organic farming collectives in the state of Kerala to grow around 250 landraces at two farm sites.
+While they cultivate most of their varieties for small-scale use and conservation, they also cultivate a few traditional rice varieties for wider production, which yield an average of 1.2 tons per acre compared with the 1 ton per acre of hybrid varieties.

 “But that’s only in terms of yield,” Mone says.
 “We mostly grow these for their nutritional benefits, like higher iron and zinc content, antioxidants, and other trace elements.
 Some varieties are good for lactating mothers, while some are good for diabetic patients.
 There are many health benefits.”